 West Wimmera Health Service is a Victorian Public Health Service incorporated under the Health Services Act 1988.

-We are bound by a Service Agreement with the Victorian Department of Health to deliver acute care, aged care, allied, disability and community health services to the communities of Nhill, Goroke, Jeparit, Kaniva, Rainbow and Natimuk.
+We are bound by a Service Agreement with the Victorian Department of Health and Human Services to deliver acute care, aged care, allied, disability and community health services to the communities of Nhill, Goroke, Jeparit, Kaniva, Minyip, Murtoa, Natimuk, Rainbow and Rupanyup.

 Board of Governance